rich-context-competition/rich-context-book-2019/combined_chapters/chap11.md

 ---

-# Chapter 11 - Syracuse
+# Chapter 11 - Finding datasets in publications: The University of Syracuse approach

 ---
 abstract: |